Send the link below via email or IMCopy

 What Professions Work Side-By-Side OTs?

-A Master's in Occupational Therapy (MSOT) degree is required.
-On average this takes 2yrs to complete and requires in class work as well as fieldwork
+A Master's Degree in Occupational Therapy (MSOT) On average this takes 2-3 yrs to complete and requires in class work as well as fieldwork

 Licensing & Certification